madiator/smarter.github.io/_posts/2018-05-28-deliberate-practice.markdown

 tags: sticky
 ---
 [Malcom Gladwell](https://en.wikipedia.org/wiki/Malcolm_Gladwell) popularized the 10,000 hours rule in his famous book [Outliers: The Story of Success](https://amzn.to/2Xy5KoJ).
-The gist of ten thousand hours rule is that if you want to become a world-class expert in a domain, you will need to practice for around ten thousand hours or so.
+The gist of the ten thousand hours rule is that if you want to become a world-class expert in a domain, you will need to practice for around ten thousand hours or so.
 When I had first read that book (almost ten years ago), I was impressed and inspired.
 But then I started hearing complaints about the book: that the ten thousand hour rule was over-simplified, and Gladwell may have not stuck to high standards when reporting on some examples[^gladwellnote].

 Let's take a simple example to illustrate where Gladwell went wrong: Most of us have been typing for a long time (i.e. practicing the skill of "typing").
 I might have even practiced this skill for ten thousand hours by now.
 Am I an expert typist?
 Heck no. My typing speed is maxing out at 70 wpm (words per minute).
 The highest typing speed is above 200.
 So why am I not an expert despite my 10,000+ hours at typing?